victor-nuzhniy/forager/README.md

-# Forager service
+# Forager clients and services

-A python wrapper for the Hunter.io v2 api with additinal crud service.
+A python wrapper for the Hunter.io v2 api as a client.
+Email validation service.

 ## Installation